MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-devtuning.md

 ## Implementation details

+It's worth mentioning that you only need to create a single Azure Function App, that contains the different Functions within.

 - [Big data reference architecture and implementation for an online multiplayer game](https://github.com/dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake)
 - [Processing 100,000 Events Per Second on Azure Functions](https://blogs.msdn.microsoft.com/appserviceteam/2017/09/19/processing-100000-events-per-second-on-azure-functions/)
 - [Reliable Event Processing in Azure Functions (how to avoid losing a message)](https://hackernoon.com/reliable-event-processing-in-azure-functions-37054dc2d0fc)